Robotips/uConfig/rules/README.md

 If it set, the class add a text label with this text as title.
 Accepts matches from class selector.

 default: ""

+#### rect [int]

+If greater than 0, draws a rect arround the class with the thikness of this value.

+default: 0